 Relative Humidity during Sugar Storage Areas should be maintained at 20% RH at 24°C (75°F)

-Bry-Air Desiccant Dehumidifiers has been able to solve many ‘moisture’ problems during storage and packaging of sugar.
-The Bry-Air Dehumidifiers removes moisture from the air, through a process of continuous physical adsorption, thus preventing condensation.
+Bry-Air Desiccant Dehumidifiers have been able to solve many ‘moisture’ problems during storage and packaging of sugar.
+Bry-Air Dehumidifiers remove moisture from the air, through a process of continuous physical adsorption, thus preventing condensation.

 Bry-Air Desiccant Dehumidifiers can effectively maintain the most stringent humidity conditions required for sugar storage and packaging since they are capable of maintaining RH as low as 1% or even lower at a constant level, regardless of ambient conditions.